Careers for Veterans

 VEOA allows veterans to apply to announcements that are only open to individuals outside of EPA if they are so called "status" candidates, which normally means "current or former permanent federal employees."Learn more:

-In November 2009, President Obama issued Executive Order 13518, Employment of Veterans in the Federal Government, to enhance and promote employment opportunities for veterans within the federal government.
+In November 2009, President Obama issued Executive Order 13518, Employment of Veterans in the Federal Government.
 Among other things, the Order established a Veterans Employment Program office within most federal agencies.
 These offices will be responsible for:

 - helping veterans identify employment opportunities within those federal agencies,